saikatb/Stock_Market_Analysis/Stock_Market_Analysis_20Feb_2018.md

 plt.xlabel('Date')
 plt.ylabel('Price in $ Dollars')
 ```
+**Normalization**

+Price of the stocks have been normalized and then been plotted to compare the volatility.

 ![png](output_12_1.png)

 The help of Heat map and pair plot have been taken in order to do see how every other stocks are related to each other.
 Since we are comparing oranges with oranges or apples with apples henceforth we would like to see how they are coorelated to each other.